IlanT-hub/Algorithmic-Inequity-NLP/README.md

 I measure success using Precision Recall and the F1 Score.
 I used a Chi squared test of independence to verify the statistical significance of my results.
 The findings suggest that data augmentation improves minority cohort performance by 15 percent.

-Reference

-This work is part of a senior capstone project on medical AI safety and linguistic equity.